Newsweek Pakistan, the country’s No. 1 newsmagazine.

-Khaled Ahmed is the newsmagazine’s consulting editor, Jahanzeb Aslam is the managing editor, and Shameel Mazhar is deputy editor.
-Newsweek Pakistan’s advisory board comprises Qazi Shaukat Fareed, who has worked with the U.N. for over 20 years; Dr. Parvez Hassan, lawyer and environmentalist; Dr. Ayesha Jalal, professor of history at Tufts University; Hameed Haroon, publisher of Dawn; and David Walters, former governor of Oklahoma.
+Khaled Ahmed is the newsmagazine’s consulting editor, and Jahanzeb Aslam is the managing editor.
+Newsweek Pakistan’s advisory board comprises Qazi Shaukat Fareed, who has worked with the U.N. for over 20 years; Parvez Hassan, lawyer and environmentalist; Ayesha Jalal, professor of history at Tufts University; Hameed Haroon, publisher of Dawn; and David Walters, former governor of Oklahoma.

 Some of the most important voices in Pakistan and abroad have written for Newsweek Pakistan.
 Among them: former Pakistan president Pervez Musharraf, lawyer and author Sen. Aitzaz Ahsan, Sen. Sherry Rehman, Amb.
 Husain Haqqani, nuclear scientist A. Q. Khan, former New Zealand prime minister Helen Clark, the late Gov. Salmaan Taseer.

 Newsweek Pakistan has been widely praised for its editorial excellence.